 Not a single country has achieved full gender equality, and no woman is safe from the threat of discrimination, harassment, and gender-based violence.
 In many developing countries, women and girls still routinely face horrific injustices, including female genital mutilation, forced marriage, and high levels of domestic and sexual violence.
 Even in some high-income countries, the rise of the far-right and religious fundamentalism has led to regression on reproductive rights, such as U.S. women losing access to safe abortion care in many states as a result of the 2022 Supreme Court ruling that overturned Roe v.
 Wade.

-The most recent annual UN report analyzing progress on gender equality across all 17 Sustainable Development Goals (SDGs) notes,
+The most recent annual UN report analyzing progress on gender equality across all 17 Sustainable Development Goals (SDGs) warns that, with just a few years to go before the 2030 deadline, not a single indicator under Goal 5, Gender Equality, has been fully achieved.

 The countries that take women’s rights seriously